fazeleardestani/fazeleardestani/README.md

 * 🌍  I'm based in Iran
 * ✉️  You can contact me at [ArdestaniFazele@gmail.com](mailto:ArdestaniFazele@gmail.com)
-* 🧠  I'm learning Flutter and Python
+* 🧠  I'm learning Python and Django

 ### Skills